-The Council uses procedures developed over the past six decades to select nominees for judicial vacancies.
+The Council uses procedures developed over the past six decades to nominate applicants for judicial vacancies.
 The Council compiles character references, detailed reference letters, and performance assessments from attorneys and judges with direct, recent professional experience with each applicant.
-It obtains feedback from the applicant's former employers, solicits comments from the public through its website and in public hearings conducted in the location of the vacancy, reviews information about professional discipline and credit and criminal histories, evaluates writing samples, and investigates issues that arise in any of the information.
+It obtains feedback from the applicant's current and former employers, solicits comments from the public through its website and in public hearings conducted in the location of the vacancy, reviews information about professional discipline and credit and criminal histories, evaluates writing samples, and investigates issues that arise in any of the information.
 The Council interviews each applicant.
 Applicants may choose whether to have a public or private interview.

 In addition to the investigation discussed above, the Council asks attorneys and judges who have worked with or against the applicants or who have other contacts or knowledge to evaluate their qualifications for the bench.
-The Council sends a survey to every active bar member

-(including out-of-state) and every in-state inactive and retired member of the Alaska Bar Association asking about the applicants' professional competence, integrity, fairness, judicial temperament, suitability of experience, and overall qualifications.
+The Council sends a survey to every active Alaska Bar member (including out-of-state) and every in-state inactive and retired member of the Bar Association asking about the applicants' professional competence, integrity, fairness, judicial temperament, suitability of experience, and overall qualifications.
 Respondents rate the applicants on a numeric scale, and the results from the surveys are compiled into a detailed written report, with an emphasis on ratings from respondents with direct professional experience with the applicants.
+Bar members are required by Alaska Rule of Professional Conduct 8.2 to be truthful in their responses to the survey.

 In addition to the numeric ratings, survey respondents may write narrative comments about the applicants.
 These comments are shared with applicants after the comments have been edited to preserve the anonymity of survey respondents.
 While the Council accepts unsigned comments on the Bar survey, Council members do not consider the unsigned comments unless they are substantiated, corroborated, or acknowledged by the applicant.
+Most comments on the survey are signed.